Astral Brewess 2.0 Review

 Warmth

 The Brewess 2.0s were comparable to some of the highest-scoring shoes when it came to warmth.
-Their stretchy mesh upper also allows for nice layering with neoprene socks or a drysuit.
-We also found the G.15 rubber outsole to insulate our feet from the cold ground while on a chilly side hike.
+Their stretchy mesh upper also allows for nice layering with neoprene socks or a dry suit.
+We found the G.15 rubber outsole to insulate our feet from the cold ground while on a chilly side hike.

-The Brewess 2.0s also drained well, featuring drainage and ventilation holes in fronts and backs of the midsoles.
+The Brewess 2.0s also drained well, featuring drainage and ventilation holes in the fronts and backs of the midsoles.
 This allows for less soggy feet when worn on the water with bare feet.
-It's worth noting that if you're going to layer, be sure to tighten the laces heartily or they may slide off if you swim, like our lead tester experienced on the San Juan River.

 Versatility

-We took them for a short side hike in the Grand Canyon and noticed our feet getting a bit sore after a couple of miles, but not as much as something like a water bootie.
+On longer hikes, such as the side hikes we took on the Grand Canyon, we noticed our feet getting a bit sore after a couple of miles, but not as much as they would in something like a water bootie.
 We think they strike a good balance between versatility and sensitivity.

 Sensitivity

 The Brewess 2.0s were smack dab in the middle when we evaluated sensitivity.
-While they aren't as flexible as some other shoes we tested or a water bootie, they made up for this lack of sensitivity in the midsole to offer a bit more protection and durability than less beefier models, Astrals and other brands alike.
+While they aren't as flexible as some other shoes we tested or a water bootie, they made up for this lack of sensitivity in the midsole to offer a bit more protection and durability than less beefy models, Astral's and other brands alike.

-Astral is not necessarily known for durability, but the Brewess 2.0s are a step up from years past.
+Astral shoes are not necessarily known for durability, but the Brewess 2.0s are a step up from years past.
 The thicker midsole was great for more abrasive rocks and sticks, as well as jamming under a raft thwart.

 After a whole season using the Brewess 2.0s, we noticed a bit of separation between the outsole and the uppers, which is a common complaint amongst Astral users.
 Yet that was with heavy usage; for those who don't intend to be so hard on these shoes or consider themselves weekend water warriors, you shouldn't worry about that kind of breakdown.